The Mistress (TV series)

 The Mistress is a British sitcom that first aired on BBC2 from 1985 to 1987.
 Starring Felicity Kendal and Jane Asher, it was written by Carla Lane.

 The Mistress features Kendal playing Maxine, a young florist, who is having an affair with a married man.
 It was disliked by some viewers, who were unhappy at seeing Felicity Kendal (best known as Barbara Good in The Good Life) playing a woman having an affair with someone else's husband.

 Plot

 Maxine is the owner of a florist shop and is having an affair with married man Luke.
 His wife Helen is unaware of the affair.
 While Maxine occasionally feels guilty and insecure about the affair, she is a generally optimistic and happy person.

+In the second series, Helen begins to suspect that Luke is having an affair, but when she tells him he neither admits it nor denies it.
+Helen moves out to stay with her sister.
+In the penultimate episode, Helen returns home and they share their bed.
+Maxine has a drunken escapade with a young man she meets in a cafe and they spend the night sharing her bed, but the young man is only seen next morning still fully dressed and above the covers.
+In the final episode, Luke effectively admits to Helen that he has had an affair but it is over, and they both say they do not want to get a divorce.
+Maxine and Luke angrily return each other's gifts, but ultimately admit that they are still in love.
+The programme and the series ends with Maxine on the phone telling her shop assistant and friend Jamie that the affair is over, and that she is pregnant.